aPerfectMine/oesterreichspaziergang2/README.md

 ## Friday 4th July
 * walk halfway to Bremer Hütte ...
-* ... and back to Innsbrucker Hütte
+* ... and back to Neustift via the cable car

-## Saturday 5th July
-* walk back down

 ---